dannyfa/Inflationary_Flows/README.md

 Plots shown in **Appendix C.1** were obtained by looking into network residual cross-correlations (under `net_residuals_acs` key of output files).

 ## Acknowledgments

+This implementation relies heavily on the following pre-existing repository:[https://github.com/NVlabs/edm](https://github.com/NVlabs/edm), containing the official pytorch implementation of work proposed in this paper: [Elucidating the Design Space of Diffusion-Based Generative Models, Karras et al., 2022](https://openreview.net/pdf?id=k7FuTOWMOc7).
+Original repository/code is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

-This implementation relies heavily on the following pre-existing repository:[https://github.com/NVlabs/edm](https://github.com/NVlabs/edm).
-We use similar data preprocessing, augmentation, architectures, and training to the above, safe for modifications needed to implement our proposed model and probability flow ODEs (pfODEs).
+Here we use similar data preprocessing, augmentation, architectures, and training to the above, safe for modifications needed to implement our proposed model and probability flow ODEs (pfODEs).

 ## License

+All code provided here is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).